-&lt;sup>2 Although encumbrances for Placentia Veterans Village, Salerno at Cypress Village, and Della Rosa were entered into FY 2018-19, they are being applied to the excess surplus in the previous fiscal year.
+&lt;sup>1 Although encumbrances for Placentia Veterans Village, Salerno at Cypress Village and Della Rosa were entered into FY 2018-19, they are being applied to the excess surplus in the previous fiscal year.
+Westminster Crossing and Tahiti was encumbered in FY 2020-21, and is being applied to the FY 2017-18 excess surplus.